Jake Hager (baseball): New York Mets

-On January 9, 2020, Hager signed a minor league deal the New York Mets organization.
+On January 9, 2020, Hager signed a minor league contract the New York Mets organization.
 Hager did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2.
 On November 4, 2020, Hager re-signed with the Mets on a new minor league contract.

 On May 15, 2021, Hager was selected to the Mets 40-man roster and was promoted to the major leagues for the first time.
 He made his MLB debut for the Mets that day against his former draft team the Tampa Bay Rays as a pinch hitter in the top of the 9th inning for Kevin Pillar, lining out to center field in his only at-bat.
 On May 21, Hager recorded his first major league hit, a single off of Miami Marlins reliever Adam Cimber.
 He was designated for assignment the next day after hitting .125 in 5 games.